tsering10/purbeurre_v2/README.md

 # Django Project PurBeurre

 This app lets a user search for a product and suggests similar healthier products.
 Users can save their favorite product in their account.
-The product data are collected from OpenFoodFacts(https://fr.openfoodfacts.org/)
+The product data are collected from OpenFoodFacts(https://fr.openfoodfacts.org/).
+The app is available both in English and French.

 ## 1. Requirements :